microsoft/ELL/docs/tutorials/Repurposing-a-pretrained-image-classifier/index.md

 ```
 **Note** Make sure that you have the appropriate rights or licensing to use the images in your datasets.
 If you use a search engine like Bing or Google, filter on the license type that makes sense for your situation.

-After you have the images in the appropriate folder structure, you are ready to use the [datasetsFromImages](https://github.com/Microsoft/ELL/blob/master/tools/utilities/datasetFromImages/README.md) Python tool to create our training and validation datasets with the `--folder` option:
+After you have the images in the appropriate folder structure, you are ready to use the [datasetsFromImages](https://github.com/Microsoft/ELL/blob/master/tools/utilities/datasetFromImages/README.md) Python tool to create our training and validation datasets with the `--folder` option.
+Make sure to replace `<ELL-root>` with the path to the ELL root directory (the directory where you cloned the ELL repository).

 ```shell
 python <ELL-root>/tools/utilities/datasetFromImages/datasetFromImages.py --imageSize 64x64 --outputDataset fruit_train.gsdf --folder data/fruit/train